 I slipped the heavy and chunky shift gate back on, so that you can see what the Cortez driver has to guide him on his many shifts.

 Here’s what that long lever connects to, the Cortez’ four-speed fully-synchronized transaxle.
 Did that stem from a forklift?
 Sure looks like it might have.
 This unit is one of the Cortez’ potential weak spots.
 Don’t expect Aamco to have one in stock.

 This might a good time to point out something nobody else has regarding the Cortez.
 Its configuration isn’t all that original, as it mimics Citroen’s legendary H-Van very closely, from the engine out front ahead of the transaxle, to the individual trailing arm rear suspension that makes for an extremely low floor height.
 The H-Van was a popular camper conversion for the hip set in 1960s-1970s Europe.
-And CC’s own H Man really needs one of these.

 Why the funny protruding grille?
 Well, that grille comes off, and after the bumper is removed, the whole power train assembly in its cradle can be slid out, after six hefty bolts are undone.
 Well, that’s the Cliff’s Notes version.
 But it’s also an idea taken from the Traction Avant Citroens.